 How to Make Crispy Tofu

 Pan-searing is one of the easiest and fastest routes to delicious tofu.
-One key to getting it crispy is to press it before cooking.
-This eliminates excess moisture and helps it brown (see step 2 below).
+One key to getting it crispy is to press it before cooking (i.e. weigh it down with something heavy, like a couple of cans from your pantry).
+This eliminates excess moisture and helps it develop a nice brown crust.

 An Asian-inspired crispy tofu bowl with brown rice, roasted broccoli, and creamy peanut sauce.
 Quick, simple, and delicious!

 - 1 1/2 pounds broccoli (about one large bunch), stalks and florets cut into bite-size pieces (See note)

 - About 4 tablespoons avocado, organic canola, or refined coconut oil, divided